argonautproject/scheduling/source/pages/index.md

    - Appointment Requests are “everything that is not covered by an appointment availability operation”
    - Patient scheduling scenario - where system could not find appointment and need to figure out what wanted or needed.
 This may sometimes results in out of sync, out of band ( call-back) responses.
    - May need have a separate interaction that users can just submit the request.

+1. Best Practices

+    - Add a section prescribing best practices for technical operations.
+Such as a check list of steps ( Client SHALL verify successful cancellation prior to rebooking ).

 1. Prior approvals including preauthorizations
 1. Scheduling physical (rooms, modalities, etc.) resources